Photon-AI-Research/Photon-AI-Research.github.io/_pages/about.md

 ======
 [**Nico Hoffmann**](mailto:n.hoffmann@hzdr.de) is heading our [Helmholtz AI](http://helmholtz.ai/) young investigator's group *AI for Future Photon Sciences*.
 His research interest are physics-guided techniques for solving inverse imaging problems by generative models as well as the application of Reinforcement Learning to planning and control problems.

-[**Anna Willmann**](mailto:a.willmann@hzdr.de) is a PhD student in the YIG.
-She is researching generative models for developing a data-driven digital twin of a Free-Electron Laser beamline at [ELBE center](https://www.hzdr.de/db/Cms?pNid=2806).
+[**Ritz-Ann Aguilar**](mailto:a.willmann@hzdr.de) is researching generative models for inversion of Proton-Beam diagnostics at [HZDR](http://hzdr.de/fwk) as well as X-ray diffraction patterns (e.g. Holography, SAXS) acquired at [EuropeanXFEL](https://www.xfel.eu) together with experimentalists, computational physicists and data scientists.

 [**Erik Thiessenhusen**](mailto:e.thiessenhusen@hzdr.de) is working on data-driven methods for fast and reliable reconstruction of Xray diffraction data acquired at e.g. our [HIBEF](https://www.hzdr.de/db/Cms?pOid=50566&pNid=694) beamline at [EuropeanXFEL](https://www.xfel.eu) within the scope of his PhD project at HZDR.

 [**Maksim Zhdanov**](https://maxxxzdn.github.io) is working at the intersection of Bayesian Computation, probabilistic modeling and ML-based surrogate modeling for uncertainty quantification & reliable analysis of GI-SAXS data of e.g. [EuropeanXFEL](https://www.xfel.eu).

+[**Anna Willmann**](mailto:a.willmann@hzdr.de) is a PhD student in the YIG.
+She is researching generative models for developing a data-driven digital twin of the Free-Electron Laser beamline COXINELL at [ELBE center](https://www.hzdr.de/db/Cms?pNid=2806).

-[**Patrick Stiller**](mailto:p.stiller@hzdr.de) maintains our [Neural Solvers](https://github.com/Photon-AI-Research/NeuralSolvers) library.
-He is currently advancing Physics-informed Neural Networks for simulation of Maxwell-Vlasov systems that are describing various flavour of Laser-driven Particle Accelerators in his PhD project.
+[**Jeyhun Rustamov**](mailto:j.rustamov@hzdr.de) maintains our [Neural Solvers](https://github.com/Photon-AI-Research/NeuralSolvers) library.
+He is currently developing code for in-memory training of neural operators via continual learning.